Addressing uncertainty in WCPFC stock assessments: Review and recommendations from WCPFC Project 113

 1. a basis for stock assessment teams to consider and apply alternative approaches for characterising stock assessment uncertainty (including model selection and weighting) across the WCPFC tuna, billfish, and shark assessments;

-2. guidance for the Scientific Committee (SC) about the approaches for capturing assessment uncertainty in the provision of management advice; and
+for capturing assessment uncertainty in the provision of management advice; and

 3. improved understanding for managers and stakeholders of the implications of alternative approaches to characterising uncertainty for their perception of risk.